alex-hhh/data-frame/CONTRIBUTING.md

-I welcome pull requests, but before you submit one, please **create an issue first** with a good description of the **bug** you found, the **new feature** you would like or the **documentation improvement** that you think is necessary.
-I may be able to provide a fix, or provide guidance on how to solve the problem and there is a smaller chance that I will ask for significant changes to your pull request, or reject it.
+I welcome pull requests, but before you submit one, please **create an issue** with a good description of the **bug** you found, the **new feature** you would like or the **documentation improvement** that you think is necessary.

-**Don't bother** correcting **spelling mistakes**, extra **white space** or **code indentation**.
-I will not accept pull requests that contain trivial changes, consider creating an issue instead.
+I may be able to provide a fix, or provide guidance on how to solve the problem.
+There is also a smaller chance that I will ask for significant changes to your pull request, or even reject it.

+You don't have to contribute to this project.
+However, if you choose to contribute, please note that trivial changes will be rejected.
+Here are some examples of changes that will be rejected:

+* fixing spelling or grammar mistakes in code, comments or other files
+* removing extra white space
+* fixing code indentation
+* changing names of functions and variables